Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

-We use county-level data on teen employment and other county characteristics.
-County level teen employment as well as minimum wage levels by state comes from the Quarterly Workforce Indicators (QWI), as in \cite{Dube2016}; see \cite{Dube2016} for a detailed discussion of this dataset.
-Other county characteristics come from the 2000 County Data Book.
-These include whether or not a county is located in an MSA, county population in 2000, the fraction of population that are white, educational characteristics from 1990, median income in 1997, and the fraction of population below the poverty level in 1997.
+We use county level data on teen employment and other county characteristics.
+County level teen employment comes from the Quarterly Workforce Indicators (QWI), as in \cite{Dube2016}; see \cite{Dube2016} for a detailed discussion of this dataset.
+Other pre-treatment county characteristics come from the 2000 County Data Book.
+These include county population in 2000, the fraction of the population that is white, educational characteristics from 1990, median income in 1997, and the fraction of the population below the poverty level in 1997.
 After dropping ten states due to their minimum wage being higher than the federal minimum wage in 2000, seven other states for lack of data on teen employment, and four other states in the Northern census region, our final sample includes county-level data from 29 states.
 We provide additional details on constructing the data in the Supplementary Appendix.